MisanthropicBit/colorise/README.md

 * Useful functions like [`highlight`](/examples/highlighting.py) that highlights individual characters in a string given a list of indices.
+* Support for attributes such as bold, italic, underline etc.

 ```python
 >>> colorise.highlight('Hello world', indices=[0, 2, 3, 7, 9], attributes=[Attr.Italic])